Mary-Louise Parker biography

 A native of Fort Jackson, South Carolina, Mary-Louise Parker made her acting debut with a regular role on the daytime soap opera Ryan's Hope, but she was first noticed for her role as the ill-treated wife who opens her own cafe in Fried Green Tomatoes (1991).
 Parker says about her career, "If there are rules, I'm flunking every single one of them.
 They tell me I should live in L.A., take small parts in blockbusters, or do certain kinds of press."

-After dating actor Billy Crudup for seven years, she gave birth to his son, William Atticus, on January 7, 2004, just two months after the relationship ended.
+After dating actor Billy Crudup for seven years, Mary-Louise gave birth to his son, William Atticus, on January 7, 2004, just two months after the relationship ended.

-Since then, she landed a starring role on the Showtime's crime comedy Weeds and won a second Golden Globe in 2006 for her work on the show.
-She was nominated three more times for her work on the seriesin 2007, 2008 and 2009.
-She also played Brad Pitts' sister in the major motion picture The Assassination of Jesse James by the Coward Robert Ford (2006) and starred opposite Michael Douglas in Solitary Man (2010).
-Her recent films include RED (2010) and R.I.P.D.
-(2013).
-She will next be seen in RED 2 (2013).
+Since then, Mary-Louise landed a starring role on the Showtime's crime comedy Weeds and won a second Golden Globe in 2006 for her work on the show.
+She was nominated three more times for her work on the series — in 2007, 2008 and 2009.
+She played Brad Pitts' sister in the major motion picture The Assassination of Jesse James by the Coward Robert Ford (2006) and starred opposite Michael Douglas in Solitary Man (2010).
+She played Sarah Ross in RED(2010) and RED 2 (2013) and Stephanie Boucher in the spy thriller Red Sparrow (2018), opposite Jennifer Lawrence.

 Mary-Louise Parker Filmography